Enderdead/pyLambdaFlows/docs/source/index.rst

 Welcome to pyLambdaFlows's documentation!
 =========================================

 PyLambdaFlows lets you run your program on AWS Lambda for a large scale execution.
-It make you able to easily use AWS service without major alteration on your code.
-Moreover, you can define very complexe dependancies between your step and create your own dependancie function !
+It makes you able to use AWS service without major alteration on your code.
+Moreover, you can define very complex dependencies between your step and create your own dependancie function !